Multi-EAR/Multi-EAR-services/multi_ear_services/wifi/README.rst

 Multi-EAR services - Wifi
 *************************************

-The Multi-EAR automatilly connects to known wireless networks if they are in range.
+The Multi-EAR automatically connects to known wireless networks in range.
-If no known network is in range the Multi-EAR simply creates it's own wireless network with ``ssid=$HOSTNAME`` and ``passphrase=multi-ear``.
+If no known network is in range the Multi-EAR creates it's own wireless network with ``ssid=$HOSTNAME`` and ``passphrase=multi-ear``.

 Checkout _raspberryconnect!